Detty December (Nigeria): Criticism

-Driven by visiting Nigerian diaspora flush with foreign exchange, the government welcomes the influx and its impact on the economy.
+Driven partly by the spending of the visiting Nigerian diaspora and the purchasing power of foreign exchange rates, the government welcomes the influx and its impact on the economy.
 On the other hand, with the wealth on display starkly contrasting with the prevailing economic hardship of the locals, some residents fret at being shut out of their cities by the increased prices and traffic.
+The phenomenon has also caused strains on the inadequate facilities in the country.
+A common practice often decried by business owners during this season, are charge backs which are often done by the diaspora Nigerians who report the expenses spent during the December period as fraud, in an attempt to gain back money, this leads to financial losses for business owners.